INDICATION & IMPORTANT SAFETY INFORMATION for ULTOMIRIS® (ravulizumab-cwvz), INCLUDING BOXED WARNING

 - People who take ULTOMIRIS may have an increased risk of getting infections caused by Streptococcus pneumoniae and Haemophilus influenzae.

 - Certain people may also have an increased risk of gonorrhea infection.
-Talk to your healthcare provider to find out if you are at risk for gonorrhea infection, about gonorrhea prevention, and regular testing.
+Talk to your doctor to find out if you are at risk for gonorrhea infection, about gonorrhea prevention, and regular testing.

-Call your healthcare provider right away if you have any new signs or symptoms of infection.
+Call your doctor right away if you have any new signs or symptoms of infection.

 - have an infection or fever.